Omie/frink/README.md

 # frink

-simple 'did you mean?' service using postgresql
+a simple 'did you mean?' service using postgresql and Go